ct-js/docs.ctjs.rocks/docs/tut-making-shooter.md

 ![](./images/tutSpaceShooter_09.png)

 Though backgrounds are always drawn before Copies of the same depth level (`0` by default), it is better to change their Depth level.
-Click on the zero on the left to the background's icon in the left column and input `-5`.
+Click on the cog on the left to the background's icon in the left column and input `-5` in the "Depth" field.
 By doing this, we tell the engine that this background is placed lower than other Copies and backgrounds.
 Depth represents a third coordinate axis that goes upwards, when X and Y go to the sides.

 ![](./images/tutSpaceShooter_Depth.png)